lazerwalker/GroundKontrol/README.md

 If you have a Korg NanoKontrol 2 hooked up to your computer, and haven't changed its mappings using its desktop tool, it should just work.

+**I'm interested in making this better**, but I'm new to distributing open-source libraries for Unity.
+If you're feeling generous, feel free to open a Pull Request or open an Issue to let me know how to make installation easier or more standard!

 ## Usage

 There are two ways to use GroundKontrol.